ibm-cloud-docs/assistant/tutorial.md

 1. Click **Add option**.

-1. In the **Label** field, add `Standard`.
+1. In the **List label** field, add `Standard`.
 The text you add as the label is displayed in the response to the user as a selectable option.

 1. In the **Value** field, add `standard menu`.
 The text you specify as the value is what gets sent to your assistant as new user input when a user chooses this option from the list, and clicks it.